 7. Term and termination

 7.1 This Agreement is a framework agreement which governs all applicable Order Form(s).
 This Agreement commences on the Effective Date and shall be in force until 6 months after the termination of the last Order Form.

 7.2 Either Client or Provider may elect to terminate an Order Form as of the end of Client’s then current Subscription Term by providing notice, in accordance with this Agreement, on or prior to thirty (30) days preceding the end of such Subscription Term.
+Unless earlier terminated by either Party in accordance with the Agreement, the Subscription Term of an Order Form will yearly automatically renew for a period of 12 months.
 For the avoidance of doubt, termination of an Order Form will not affect other Order Forms, which shall continue until terminated/expired.

 7.3 A Party may terminate the Agreement and/or any Order Form(s) at any time, without payment of compensation, and without notice if any of the following events occur:

 7.4 Upon any termination or expiration of this Agreement each Party (as recipient) will return the other Party's Confidential Information or destroy it and certify destruction.

 8. Independent contractor

 8.1 Provider is an independent contractor of Client, and not an employee, partner, agent or joint venture partner.
 Provider is solely responsible and liable for its own taxes, insurance premiums and employment benefits.
 No Provider employee is eligible for any benefits (including stock options, health insurance or retirement benefits) provided by Client to its employees.
 Provider will not make any commitment binding on Client or represent that it has authority to do so